larryhastings/correlate/README.md

 * `subtotal_score` is possibly further adjusted by `score_ratio_bonus`
 and ranking, if used, but those will be discussed later.

-This formula is how **correlate** assigns a mathematical score to "uniqueness".
+This formula is how **correlate** computes a mathematical representation of "uniqueness".
 The fewer values a key maps to in a dataset, the higher it scores.
 A key that's only mapped once in each dataset scores 4x higher than a key mapped twice in each dataset.